Kendall Roy: Casting and creation

 For Strong, Kendall was a particularly draining role.
 "I don't think I'm a very dark person, I think I tend towards positivity in my own life.
 At times it has felt like holding myself under water, or under a sheet of ice."
 Due to the emotional toll some of the storylines took on his character, Strong has said of filming the first season: "That was a harrowing time for me," adding, "People ask me if I'm having fun, It's not fun to live in that place."
 He was reticent of the idea that the show was a comedy, and discussed the issue with co-star Kieran Culkin.
 When confronted by an interviewer, who told him he thought the show was indeed a dark comedy, Strong asked: "In the sense that, like, Chekhov is comedy?"
 In order to maintain the tension between the family members on the show, Strong reduced his interactions with his cast members to a minimum, "While we were cordial and friendly, and I have a great deal of love and respect for all the actors on the show, I tended to keep a distance and felt quite remote.
 We were atomized as a family."
 Of Strong's approach director Mark Mylod said: "Had it been anyone other than Jeremy, anyone with less talent, it would have driven me crazy."

-Armstrong has said that Kendall and his siblings were inspired by real-life magnates' offspring such as, Ian and Kevin Maxwell, Shari and Brent Redstone, as well as Murdoch's children.
+Armstrong has said that Kendall and his siblings were inspired by real-life magnates' offspring such as Ian and Kevin Maxwell, Shari and Brent Redstone, and Murdoch's children.
 He also wanted them to have lived in England for a while, as a way to show that they were, "quite international due to being incredibly wealthy."
 Aside from Murdoch's biography, Strong also read other books in that realm, such as Sumner Redstone's "A Passion to Win," and Donald Trump's The Art of the Deal, he also researched on the question of legacy by looking at the Redstones, Conrad Black, the Koch brothers, the Newhouse family, and the Sulzberger family, as an attempt to understand the world Kendall inhabited.
 Before the first season started filming, Strong recalled visiting the writers room in Brixton and picking up on a wall covered in note cards, plotting out the story.
 "All I remember is that there was one card which became prescient: Kendall wins but loses."
 Some objects were added by the actor such as cards that were in Kendall's office, handwritten by Strong, based on conversations with the show's business consultant.